 What’s the schedule like?

-This is the most intense music camp you will ever experience!
-We go from 10 a.m. until the wee hours of the morning every day.
-There are clinics in the mornings, clinics and rehearsals in the afternoons, rehearsals, jams, and performances in the evenings.
+This is possibly the most intense music camp you will ever experience!
+We go from 10 a.m. until the wee hours of the morning every day 9although everyone is encouraged to rest and nap when they want).
+There are activities morning, day, and night.

 “There was jazz, bluegrass, hip-hop and a mix of anything and everything.
 For me, it was a good wake-up call to take what I know improvisationally to the next level.
 There were more rockstars there than I knew how to handle.
 Seriously, there were some intense, inspiring players and nice people to boot.”